FRANCESCO BARFOED

 Francesco is a passionate promoter of cultural exchange between Denmark and the United States.
 In addition to collaborating with the Museum of Danish America in Iowa, his studies in the U.S. have been supported by several prizes and scholarships from organizations like Denmark-America Foundation, Bikuben Foundation, and perhaps most notably the Victor Borge Scholarship.

-Francesco holds Italian citizenship, and is fluent in Danish, Italian, and English.
+Francesco holds Danish and Italian citizenship, and is fluent in Danish, Italian, and English.